 2. The MC service server decides to activate the multicast MBS session as MC data is needed to be transmitted over the MBS session to the MC group X, as an MC group communication (e.g., MCPTT group call) is to take place over the associated MBS session.

-3. The MC service sends an MBS session update request towards the 5GC, either directly to the MB-SMF or via NEF/MBSF, indicating the TMGI to be activated as described in 3GPP TS 23.247 [15].
+3. The MC service sends an MBS session update request towards the 5GC, either directly to the MB-SMF or via NEF/MBSF, indicating the MBS session ID to be activated as described in 3GPP TS 23.247 [15].

 4. The 5GC changes the MBS session status to "active" and finds the list of joined MC service UEs associated with the MBS session and activates the NG- RAN resources for MC data delivery as described in 3GPP TS 23.247 [15].